sluo14/Gomoku/README.md

-# gomoku
+# Gomoku

-1. Project Summary
+1. Project Summary:

 - The project I am working on is a game called “Gomoku”, which is an abstract strategy board game for two people playing in opposition.